 Planning an epic road trip through America’s Southwest?
 You’ll be richly rewarded with insane Martian-esque landscapes, beautiful national parks, empty stretches of road, and stunning sunsets.

 I’ve highlighted all the best on and off the beaten path adventures so you can create a Southwest road trip of your dreams.
-This itinerary should take you from 10 days to two weeks to complete, though if you were pressed for time, you could certainly condense it to a one week road trip or hit a few highlights in just 5 days.

 As written, this road trip will take you through six national parks, three state parks, a handful of national monuments, and through hundreds if not thousands of miles of untamed landscapes.
 We saw one national park in Arizona and all five national parks in Utah.

 If you were trying to condense this Southwest road trip into just five days, I’d make it go from Las Vegas to Zion to Bryce to Page to Sedona and back to Las Vegas via the Hoover Dam.

 Extending this Southwest Road Trip

 If you have even more time?
 There’s so much more to road tripping in the Southwest that you could tack on, or even go slightly beyond the Southwest itself.

 You can also easily add on a little Western road trip from Vegas to see some of California’s famous parks (Joshua Tree and Death Valley come to mind) or swing up north after Moab to visit the famous Yellowstone National Park.

 New Mexico with its beautiful White Sands National Park and Carlsbad Caverns National Park, plus its beautiful cities of Sante Fe, Taos, and Albuquerque, are also a great idea.